 - Best Cash Back Credit Cards in Canada

-1. What is the difference between secured vs. unsecured loans?
-A secured loan is ‘secured’ against your assets e.g. cash savings, car or home.
-If you are unable to repay your loan, the lender takes possession of the security deposit.
-An unsecured loan is not protected using any collateral and may come with a higher interest rate.
+A secured loan is ‘secured’ against your assets, e.g. cash savings, car, or home.
+If you cannot repay your loan, the lender takes possession of the security deposit.
+An unsecured loan is not protected using any collateral and may have a higher interest rate.

-2. What is the current interest rate on a personal loan?
-Personal loan rates in Canada vary based on the lender, your credit score, creditworthiness, debt-to-income ratio, prime rate and more.
+Personal loan rates in Canada vary based on the lender, your credit score, creditworthiness, debt-to-income ratio, prime rate, and more.
 For the most current rates available, visit the lenders’ website via the links to confirm what’s being offered.

-4. Will a personal loan hurt my credit score?
 Your credit score may cause a small temporary drop in your credit score.
-If you make your payments on time, a personal loan can actually help to raise your credit score over time.
+If you make your payments on time, a personal loan can help to raise your credit score over time.
 Late or missed payments will damage your credit score.

-5. How does my credit score affect my interest rate?
-Your 3-digit credit score is based on your credit report and is a measure of your creditworthiness.
+Your 3-digit credit score is based on your credit report and measures your creditworthiness.
 Lenders look at your credit rating and are willing to offer more competitive rates if you have a good to excellent credit score.

-8. Do I need a guarantor to get a personal loan?
-Only if you are applying for a guarantor loan because your credit is really poor or bad.
+Only if you are applying for a guarantor loan because your credit is poor or bad.

-9. Can I check my credit score without affecting it?
 Yes.
 When you check your own credit score, it is seen as a “soft inquiry” and does not affect it.
-If a lender pulls your credit file in order to assess your loan application, it is seen as a “hard inquiry” and affects it.
+If a lender pulls your credit file to assess your loan application, it is seen as a “hard inquiry” and affects it.

 The lenders on this list are some of the biggest and most popular in Canada, including Fairstone and Refresh Financial.
 The largest loan search engine platforms are LoanConnect, Loans Canada, and Loanz.